 |investigate complaints which raise issues of disciplinary concern regarding banks and their staff and, if substantiated, take appropriate action|

 |intervene in, or adjudicate, disputes between banks and their customers|

 |order banks to pay compensation to their customers|

+You are encouraged to lodge a formal complaint with the bank concerned first in order to give it the chance to resolve your complaint at an early stage.
 Many complaints arise from misunderstanding or mismatch of expectations, and they can often be resolved after you have talked to the bank.
 Each bank has designated an officer to handle your complaint.
 The contact details of these officers can be found on the HKMA website.

 If your complaint against the bank involves a monetary claim, you may wish to consider whether mediation or arbitration could provide a more speedy and affordable means of resolving your complaint.

 You may lodge a complaint with the HKMA about the products or services provided by a bank if: